sergeod9/react-responsive-menu/README.md

     the products `submenu` can be provided within the `Products` object itself, but for readability, better to be provided as a separate array of objects, and passed later to the `submenu` key in the `Products` object.
 So the code above will become:

     ```javascript
+    // Creating the submenu that will be passed to the Products object
     const productsSubmenu = {
         {name: "First Product",
         href: "/first-product",